HunterHo07/d13-all-SimWork/development.md

    - Manufacturing
    - Retail

-## How to Use SimulEx
+## How to Use SimWork

 ### For Users

 1. **Getting Started**
-   - Navigate to the SimulEx website
+   - Navigate to the SimWork website
    - Create an account or use the demo login
    - Select your role or area of interest